RunOnFlux/Flux-Shared-DB/README.md

 ## Running it on Flux network

-In order to use Flux Shared DB you need to run it alongside a DB engine.
-One setup could be using docker compose to run it alongside your application, to do that goto [Register Flux App](https://home.runonflux.io/apps/registerapp), fill in your app details, and add these components to it:
+Using Flux Shared DB in your project is easy, you just need to link it to a DB engine and it handles the rest.
+One setup could be using docker compose to run it alongside a DB engine, you can also add your application to the compose and connect it directly to the Operator's DB port, to do that goto [Register Flux App](https://home.runonflux.io/apps/registerapp), fill in your app details, and add these components to it:
 1. DB engine (ex: [mysql:latest](https://hub.docker.com/_/mysql))
 2. Operator: [alihmahdavi/fluxdb](https://hub.docker.com/r/alihmahdavi/fluxdb)
 3. Your Application (Optional)